 Canning Salt v.
 All Other Salts

-More importantly, there are no additives in canning salt; this means there are no anti-caking agents or iodine added.
-It also means it’s incredibly important to store your canning salt in an airtight container to keep out moisture to avoid clumping.
-It’s significant to note that canning salt is an excellent substitute in baking.
+More importantly, there are no additives in canning salt; this means there are no added anti-caking agents or iodine.
+It also means it’s incredibly important to store your canning salt in an airtight container to keep out moisture and avoid clumping.

 Because canning salt is pure, there is less sediment that will be left at the bottom of you canning jars after processing.